keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

 under the code name of "Keptn Lifecycle Toolkit (KLT)".
 The earlier project is called "Keptn v1".

-* Keptn is capitalized when used in prose as the name of the product, although the logo uses a lowercase "k".
+* Keptn is capitalized when used in prose as the name of the project, although the logo uses a lowercase "k".
   Use `keptn` if it is part of a command name, pathname, an argument to a command or function, etc.

-* As a product name that may be trademarked, you should not use an apostrophe-s to make it a possessive ("Keptn's") or hyphentate it (as in "Keptn-specific").
+* As a project name that may be trademarked, you should not use an apostrophe-s to make it a possessive ("Keptn's") or hyphentate it (as in "Keptn-specific").